Arm412/FighterStatsForYou/README.md

 - Frontend: use Angular CLI to create or run the app inside `frontend`

 This is a scaffold; follow README files in subfolders for details.

+Security note: environment variables and local credentials

+This repo uses docker-compose to run a local Postgres database.
+Credentials are configured via environment variables and should not be committed to source control.

+Instructions
+1. Copy `.env.example` to `.env` and update values as needed:

+   cp .env.example .env

+   # On PowerShell (Windows)
+   Copy-Item .env.example .env

+2. Start Postgres:

+   docker-compose up -d postgres

+3. The defaults in `.env.example` will match the Spring Boot config in `backend/java/src/main/resources/application.properties`.

+Do not commit your `.env` file.
+It is included in `.gitignore`.